tjzxh/academic-cv/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-         My research lies at the intersection of traffic flow theory, autonomous driving, and artificial intelligence in transportation systems.
-I am particularly interested in how microscopic driving behaviors translate into macroscopic traffic dynamics, and how emerging technologies such as autonomous vehicles reshape the complexity of modern mobility systems.

          I have published multiple papers in leading journals such as Transportation Research Part C and Communications in Transportation Research.
 My publications have collectively received over **450 citations**.

          My contributions span three core areas:
-         ## Traffic Flow Theory and Complex Systems
+         ### Traffic Flow Theory and Complex Systems

-         I develop analytical and data-driven frameworks to capture the stochastic nature of traffic.
-Notably, my recent studies on the Stochastic Fundamental Diagram (SFD) establish a general micro-macroscopic modeling approach, bridging probabilistic driver interactions with large-scale flow properties.
+         I develop analytical frameworks to establish a general micro-macroscopic modeling approach, bridging stochastic driving behaviors with traffic flow properties (the Stochastic Fundamental Diagram).
-         ## Autonomous Driving and Its Impacts on Traffic
+         ### Autonomous Driving and Its Impacts on Traffic

-         I investigate the decision-making, planning, and stability of autonomous vehicles in mixed traffic.
-My works include deep reinforcement learning–based behavior models, cooperative motion planning at intersections, and hierarchical multi-lane driving frameworks.
-These studies not only explore how AVs operate individually but also how they influence traffic flow collectively.
+         I investigate the driving behavior and stability of autonomous vehicles.
+My works not only explore how AVs operate individually but also how they influence traffic flow collectively.
-         ## Artificial Intelligence in Transportation Research
+         ### Artificial Intelligence in Transportation Research

-         I apply and advance machine learning techniques to better model and evaluate transportation systems.
-Specifically, I use deep learning to reproduce and improve car-following and lane-changing behaviors, providing a more accurate representation of human driving.
-In addition, I apply reinforcement learning to autonomous driving decision-making, enabling AVs to navigate complex traffic scenarios and learn cooperative strategies in simulation environments.
+         I use deep learning to reproduce car-following and lane-changing behaviors, providing a more accurate representation of human driving.
+In addition, I apply reinforcement learning to autonomous driving decision-making, enabling AVs to adaptively drive in traffic.
     design:
       columns: '1'
   - block: collection